Simonmoser87/cove/site/content/english/lawyer.md

 {{% /collapsible %}}

 {{% collapsible 11 "What if I haven't been identified yet?" %}}
-Personal identification is only required for signing with the highest e-signature standard (QES).
-If you have not yet been identified in personal contact, you sign with the second highest standard (FES).
+Personal identification is only required in order to sign with the highest e-signature standard (QES).
+If you haven't been identified yet, you can sign with the second highest standard (FES).
 {{% /collapsible %}}

 {{% collapsible 12 "Do I need additional hardware for signing with Skribble?" %}}